exposing-lol/Discord-Multi-Webhook-Spammer/README.md

-# INSTALLATION
+## Installation

-- Download the project and extract
+- Download the project and extract the files.
-- Download Python 3.11.x (or any other stable versions)
+- Install Python 3.11.x (or any other stable version).
-- Put your webhook/webhooks in `webhooks.txt`
+- Add your webhook(s) to the `webhooks.txt` file.
-- Run `start.bat`
+- Run the `start.bat` file!

-- Enjoy using!
+If you need help, join our [Discord](https://discord.gg/exposing)!